soonsam123/hello-world/README.md

 # hello-world
 Just the beginning!
-I am from Brazil, I studied one year of Civil Engineering, but in my first C class I already knew I would not keep studying this major.
-Aster one year I dropped out and applied to MIT, right now I am doing the MITOCW courses of computer science (6. courses ...).
+I studied one year of Civil Engineering, but in my first C class I already knew I would not keep studying this major.
+After one year I dropped out university and applied to MIT, right now I am doing the MITOCW courses of computer science (6. courses ...).
 I am learning all the things in Python for now.